Move In / Move Out

 We are excited to welcome you to the Saint Mary’s University residence community!

 Residence opens for Fall Term 2022 on September 3, 2022.
 Once residence is open, residents are able to move in at any time, 24 hours / day.

 We are NOT able to accommodate any early arrivals prior to September 3, 2022, unless you are part of an approved early arrival group such as RAs, RSOs, or particular varsity athletics teams.
 International students who register in adavnce with the International Centre by the early August deadline are able to move in the afternoon of September 2, 2022.

-- ALL residents are required to abide by any and all University, federal and provincial government, Public Health, and NS Health authority COVID-19-related directives, guidelines and regulations at all times.
+- ALL residents and supporters are required to abide by any and all University, federal and provincial government, Public Health, and NS Health authority COVID-19-related directives, guidelines and regulations.

 Additional details or changes to move-in protocols will be posted as they are available.
 Please check your email frequently for important updates on move in.
 You should contact Housing & Residence (firstname.lastname@example.org) if you have any questions or concerns related to the residence move-in process here at Saint Mary’s.

 If you do not arrive and register for your residence room by 5 PM on the first day of classes (when starting in either September or January), your residence room reservation will be cancelled and your $500 deposit will be forfeited.
 If you know that you will be arriving late you must contact the Housing & Residence Office and provide written notification (prior to the first day of classes) that you will be arriving late for residence.